-In this segment, our priority is to go over how you can, as a veteran, use CBD oil as an effective measure for pain relief.
+In this segment, our priority is to go over how to use CBD for pain relief, focusing on veterans seeking pain relief.
 The main thing to remember here is that each individual responds differently to different stimuli.
 Since it is fair to say that each veteran undergoes a different experience, it’s best to experiment a little and see what works best for you.

 How CBD operates